MOSEK/Mosek.go/README.md

 # *DISCLAIMER*

-This software is experimental.
-We (MOSEK) may fix errors and bugs, but provide no guarantee on how or how quickly we do so.
+This software is not officially supported.
+We (MOSEK) accept bug reports and may fix errors and bugs, but provide no guarantee on how or how quickly we do so.

-The API has been tested on 64bit Linux, but may work on other posix platforms as well.
+The API has been tested on Linux x86-64, but may work on other posix platforms as well.
+It may require some tweaking to get it to build on Windows.

 # Requirements

 - MOSEK tools
-- Go v1.12+
+- Go v1.21+

-The MOSEK Go interface does not depend on any third-party packages.
+The MOSEK Go interface does not depend on any third-party packages, only Go standard libraries.

 # Go interface for MOSEK